morey-tech/managed-argocd-lab-template/README.md

 - You will use the *organization* name for creating an organization while setting up your account on the Akuity Platform.
 - You will use the *environment* name for the cluster and the App of Apps Application in Argo CD.

-Text in the format `<...>` indicates that you need to replace it with the value relevant to your scenario.
+Text in the format `<...>` (between less-than and greater-than symbols) indicates that you need to replace it with the value relevant to your scenario.
 Using my scenario, for example, in the text `https://github.com/<github-username>/managed-argocd-lab`, I would replace `<github-username>` with `morey-tech`.

 ## 2. Prerequisites
 The lab requires that you have the following: